-Election this Saturday Harvey Morris is the the first in quite some time to challenge for a city council seat.
+© 2016 The Howe Enterprise Election this Saturday Harvey Morris is the first in quite some time to challenge for a city council seat.
 He will try and take the council place of one of the incumbents, Darren Foster, Georgia Richardson or Sam Haigis.
 With Scott Renfro resigning from the board due to his relocation out of the Howe Independent School District boundary, that leaves a seat open for grabs for two to battle it out.
 Amber Krantz- Dimayuga has ran for the school board for the past two years unsuccessfully and the HHS 1993 graduate is on the ballot again.
 Jeff Denham, owner of Vaquero Underground Services will make his first attempt at a run for Renfro's seat.
 Greg Akins, who serves as

-Darren Foster - City Council Incumbent

-Georgia Richardson - City Council Incumbent

-Sam Haigis - City Council Incumbent

-Harvey Morris - City Council Challenger

-president will seek another term on the board.
+Darren Foster - City Council Georgia Richardson Sam Haigis - City Council Harvey Morris - City Council Challenger Incumbent - City Council Incumbent Incumbent president will seek another term on the board.
 Joint elections for city council and school board will take place May 7 at the Howe ISD Administration campus.
 We had prepared to give a full dedicated column with each candidate's platform stances on their candidacy, however, the storm changed our plans and we were not able to give each candidate fair time.
 Our apologies to the candidates.

 Greg Akins - School Board Incumbent

-with FUMC to coordinate

 Amber Krantz Dimayuga - School Board Challenger

 Jeff Denham - School Board Challenger

-Tornado

-continued from page 2
+Tornado continued from page 2